How Biden’s support for the All-Star Game boycott divided Democrats in Georgia

 “I think he probably should not have weighed in,” said Jacquelyn Bettadapur, chair of the Cobb County Democrats.
 “As push came to shove, I know some of the local elected officials were disappointed that he weighed in.”

 Influential Georgia Democrats reached out to the White House shortly after Biden’s remarks to indicate it was not their preferred message, according to three people with knowledge of the situation, who spoke on the condition of anonymity to describe the interactions.
-The conversations reached high levels of the White House, involving deputy chief of staff Jen O’Malley Dillon.
+The conversations reached high levels at the White House, involving Deputy Chief of Staff Jen O’Malley Dillon.

 The White House heard from the political teams of voting rights advocate Stacey Abrams, a potential candidate for governor, and Sen. Jon Ossoff (D-Ga.), according to the people with knowledge of the situation.
-Their goal was to make the White House aware that both politicians planned to release statements opposing the boycott.
+The teams’ goal was to make the White House aware that both politicians planned to release statements opposing the boycott.

 After Trump tried to intervene in the 2020 vote, state Republicans are moving to take more control of elections

-At the White House, press secretary Jen Psaki has spent days trying to clarify Biden’s answer — asserting that he was not explicitly calling for a boycott but was voicing support for voting rights and for the MLB if it chose to move the game.
+At the White House, press secretary Jen Psaki has spent days trying to clarify Biden’s answer — asserting that he was not explicitly calling for a boycott but was voicing support for voting rights and for MLB if it chose to move the game.

 “He was simply conveying that he would support that decision if that decision was made by Major League Baseball, just like he would support decisions made by private-sector companies,” Psaki told reporters Tuesday.
 “We’re not standing here and calling for companies to boycott.
 That’s not what our focus is on from the White House.”

-But Biden’s remarks were widely seen as encouraging the move, and Psaki has since been pressed on whether the president supports other boycotts as well — including the 2022 Winter Olympics in Beijing and the Masters, which began Thursday at Augusta National Golf Club in Georgia.
+But Biden’s remarks were widely seen as encouraging the move, and Psaki has since been pressed on whether the president supports other boycotts as well — including of the 2022 Winter Olympics in Beijing and the Masters, which began Thursday at Augusta National Golf Club in Georgia.

 To many advisers and longtime allies, the president’s answer reflected his deeply held conviction that voting is a fundamental right and that Georgia’s new law — which Democrats say makes voting more difficult, particularly for minority voters — is abhorrent.